The Complete Guide to The Tarbolton Reel

 • Cooleen Bridge — A rare Irish regional title.

-• Hatton Burn — Another uncommon alias.
+• Hatton Burn — An uncommon historical alias.

 • Tarboltan / Tarbolten / Tarbolten Lodge — Spelling variations found in recording credits.